-Also known as "copay."
-A set amount you pay each time for a covered service, or the Copayment purchase of medications or other medical supplies.
+Copayment Also known as "copay."
+A set amount you pay each time for a covered service, or the purchase of medications or other medical supplies.
 The copay amount can vary by the type of covered health care service.
 See page 21.

-Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, Cost-sharing co-insurance, and copayments) for the covered care you receive.
+Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.